ZaitsevY/BrotherLink/README.md

 To make things fly you'll have to upload some firmware to the ESP8266.

-The best option for those who are not close to MCU firmware programing is to download ready-to-flash binary files from [releases](https://github.com/ZaitsevY/BrotherLink/???).
+The best option for those who are not close to MCU firmware programing is to download ready-to-flash binary files from the [release](https://github.com/ZaitsevY/BrotherLink/???).

 The firmware is based on [esp8266web](https://github.com/pvvx/esp8266web) project which already contains almost all the necessary things including: